jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) this subpart:
     (b) legislation of a country or territory outside New Zealand having an intended effect corresponding to the effect of a provision in this subpart
   - **hybrid mismatch report** means the publication OECD (2015), Neutralising the Effects of Hybrid Mismatch Arrangements, Action 2 – 2015 Final Report, OECD/G20 Base Erosion and Profit Shifting Project, OECD Publishing, Paris
-  - **mismatch amount** means an amount, arising from a mismatch situation under a provision of this subpart, for which a deduction is allowed under section FH 12 when the amount is set off in a tax year against an amount of surplus assessable income
+  - **mismatch amount** means an amount, arising from a mismatch situation under a provision of this subpart, for which a deduction is denied or assessable income is increased under section FH 5, FH 6, FH 8, FH 9, or FH 10
-  - **mismatch situation** means a situation in which differences between the taxation law of New Zealand and the taxation law of another country or territory in the tax treatment of entities or deducting branches give rise to adjustments to deductions or income under sections FH 5, FH 6, FH 8, FH 9, or FH 10
+  - **mismatch situation** means a situation in which differences between the taxation law of New Zealand and the taxation law of another country or territory in the tax treatment of entities or deducting branches may give rise to adjustments to deductions or income under sections FH 5, FH 6, FH 8, FH 9, or FH 10
   - **related** , for 2 persons, means a relationship under which— (a) the 2 persons are companies—
       (i) that are associated under section YB 2 (Two companies):